 BALIA YUSOF WAHI JCA, HAMID SULTAN ABU BACKER JCA, BADARIAH SAHAMID JCA

-30 MAC 2015
+30 DECEMBER 2015

 Uber rape case: Cab driver Shiv Kumar Yadav found guilty, faces life imprisonment

 More than 10 months after a 25-year-old woman was raped and sexually assaulted inside a radio taxi in the national capital, a fast-track court in Delhi Tuesday convicted cab driver Shiv Kumar Yadav, holding him guilty on charges of rape and endangering the life of the victim.
 Yadav, a former driver of Uber taxi service, faces a maximum punishment of life imprisonment.

 Tattoos in the workplace – taboo or a form of self-expression?

 When can employers draw the line against tattoos in workplace?

 From dainty ankle tattoos to tribal armbands and full sleeved cuffs, body art is becoming a social norm as more people embrace self-expression through ink.
 For the HR professional, when can employers draw the line against tattoos in the workplace and are such lines even necessary?

 Insurer able to terminate contract after High Court considers validity of both the termination notice and an email exchange varying the contract

 Circumstances where termination could be justified on grounds not set out in termination noticeWhere a party is already in breach of a contract, that breach may justify termination of the contract even if not relied upon by the other party in its notice of termination, the High Court has ruled.